-CTO, Member of the Group Executive Committee since 2015.
+CTO, member of the Group Executive Committee since 2015.

-Karl-Heinz Bauer holds a master's degree in mechanical engineering from the University of Karlsruhe (TU), Germany, and a degree from the MIT Sloan School of Management, Cambridge, Massachusetts, USA.
+Karl-Heinz Bauer holds a degree in mechanical engineering from the University of Karlsruhe (TU), Germany, and a business degree from the MIT Sloan School of Management, Cambridge, Massachusetts, USA.

 He began his career in 1984 as a Product Development Engineer and held international functions at various companies until 2007.
 From 2007 to 2015, Karl-Heinz Bauer served as Chief Technology Officer with global responsibility at Honeywell Transportation Systems, Torrance, USA, and Rolle, Switzerland.
-He joined the Schindler Group in 2015 and was appointed as a member of the Group Executive Committee.
+He joined the Schindler Group in 2015 as a member of the Group Executive Committee.